BU Linguistics alumni survey. Thanks so much!

 - and an intercollegiate joint undergraduate major in Linguistics & Speech, Language and Hearing Sciences.

 We are delighted to announce the launch of a brand new PhD Program in Linguistics.
-Applications will be due by January 5, 2018 for admission to the new program in September 2018.
+The deadline has now passed for September admission to the PhD program.
+The application deadline for admission the MA program in September 2018 is February 1.

 CAS Linguistics Facebook Page